ARM-software/progress64/README.md

 * The hopscotch hash table is experimental and has not yet endured stress testing.
 * The cuckooht hash table is experimental and has not yet endured stress testing.
 * When using Safe Memory Reclamation as ABA workaround with the Treiber stack, LIFO order is not guaranteed (so not really a LIFO stack...)
+* The skiplock is a simplified version of a ring buffer based ticket-like lock.

 ## TODO
 * Some missing examples